perldude/perldude/README.md

 Managing a team of developers, not managing managers.
 I think I am better suited for that.
-However, in 18F there are so many interesting opportunities popping up that I am focused on being useful wherever I am needed.
+However, in 18F there are so many interesting opportunities popping up that I am focused on being useful wherever needed.
+I do like the consulting engineer thing, though.

 ### Please keep in mind...

-I ask that you give me the benefit of the doubt.
+I ask that you please give me the benefit of the doubt.
 I always try to do the right thing so if it seems like I am doing the wrong thing, know that my intentions are good and honorable.
 I respond well to constructive criticism.